arpradhan/apradhn.github.io-OLD/source/_posts/2015-06-09-fun-with-enumerables.markdown

 holiday_hash[:winter].collect {|holiday, supplies| supplies << supply }
 </code>

-<p>Last week in the iteration lecture, Avi said something like "Every you want a return a new array that is identical in size to the array you are iterating through, you probably want to use #collect".
+<p>Last week in the iteration lecture, Avi said something like "Every time you want a return a new array that is identical in size to the array you are iterating through, you probably want to use #collect".
 Since then I've been trying to replace unnecessary #each loops with #collect and in the process found out about some pretty useful enumerables to quickly return data from an array or hash.
 I learned that #find, #any?, and #select are powerful enumerables for completing some of the most common processes you want to do with an array or hash.
 So I wanted to spend some time exploring the rest of the Enumerable catalog to see what else could help me get data from an array/hash</p>

 <h3>#count</h3>